Keyword search: 183 records shown

 CommunicationStandards of PracticeOcular Disease

-In this episode of Sound Optometry Michelle speaks to Arijit Mitra, Consultant Ophthalmologist about his personal experience with cataract and Ajai Tyagi, who gives insight from a surgical viewpoint.
-The episode concludes with some advice from both surgeons on the referral and postoperative care of cataract patients.
+In this episode, Michelle speaks with consultant ophthalmologist Arijit Mitra about his personal experience with cataract.
+We also hear from Ajai Tyagi, who shares his insights from a surgical perspective.
+The episode wraps up with valuable advice from both surgeons on referral practices and postoperative care for cataract patients.

 Topics: Cataract, Referrals, Patient communication, Monovision.